Eric Wickman: Career

 Wickman worked in a mine as a drill operator in Hibbing, Minnesota until he was laid off in 1914.
 In the same year, Wickman became a Hupmobile salesman as a partnership-owner.
 When he could not sell the first Hupmobile he received, he began operating a livery route from Hibbing and Alice, Minnesota.
 By using the seven multi-seat Hupmobile, he drove his former colleagues between the mines and homes.
 This was the start of what would later become the largest bus line in the United States, renamed "Greyhound Lines" in 1914.

 In 1925, he bought a small line operating out of Superior, Wisconsin that was owned by Orville Swan Caesar (1892–1965).

 Within a year, the duo formed Northland Transportation Company.
 The company formally changed its name to The Greyhound Corporation in 1930.

 By 1934, he had expanded to 50 buses and had revenues of $340,000.
 Wickman retired as president of Greyhound Corporation in 1946.
 In 1952, he sold his interest in the business for $960,000.

 Personal life

 In 1916, Wickman married Olga Rodin (1897–1977).
-They had two children Robert (Bob) and Peggy (Margaret).
+They had two children Bob (Robert) and Peggy (Margaret).
 In 1940 King Gustav V of Sweden awarded Wickman with the Order of Vasa, first class.

 He died on February 5, 1954, aged 66, in Daytona Beach.
 He was buried at Lakewood Cemetery in Minneapolis.